-- 2. Describe one or two accomplishments the college has achieved to date on this key element.
+2. Describe one or two accomplishments the college has achieved to date on this key element.

 During the Spring 2017 term, the college formed the Strategic Enrollment Taskforce to address declining enrollment at the college.
 Because of these efforts, enrollment for Fall 2017 is up over 9%.
-The work of this group has become the new normal on campus, and the taskforce is now beginning to focus its attention on retention strategies to support those students who have enrolled. - 3.
-Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
+The work of this group has become the new normal on campus, and the taskforce is now beginning to focus its attention on retention strategies to support those students who have enrolled.

+3. Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
 Two significant challenges identified relative to proactive and integrated support for students is the need for better understanding of all the support services available for students, and further development of online support services.
 In order to better support students, services available must be clear to students and understood by the faculty, staff, and administrators at the college so anyone on campus can direct a student to the support services they need.
 This may require creating better awareness of the services that exist across the institution or dialogue around how these services could be restructured so they are more accessible to students.
 In addition, more work must be done at the college to support students who take classes online.
-This may include the expansion of services like online tutoring, the implementation of online advising, additional online library services for students, etc. - 4.
-Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?
+This may include the expansion of services like online tutoring, the implementation of online advising, additional online library services for students, etc.

-IMPLEMENTATION (9-14) Adapting and implementing the key components of Guided Pathways to meet student needs at scale.
-SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Scaling in Progress Full Scale Early Adoption 10.
-INTEGRATED O College • The college has in O The college has in O The college has in TECHNOLOGY currently does place technology tools to place technology tools place technology tools to INFRASTRUCTURE support academic that enable students, support planning. not have or planning and counseling, plan to build counselors, and faculty to implementation and (Help Students Choose and an integrated but these tools are not track student progress ongoing assessment of Enter a Pathway; Help technology through a defined used consistently and/or guided pathways, Students Stay on the Path) do not provide timely pathway and provide including: academic infrastructure. planning, support, and some timely planning, planning; placement; College has the technology tracking capabilities. support, and tracking advising; tracking; infrastructure to provide capabilities. completion outcomes: tools for students as well as career counseling. instructional, counseling. including employment and and student support faculty salary information; and and staff to support transfer and bachelor's planning, tracking, and degree attainment data. outcomes for Guided Pathways including: College has the capacity to • Link student demand manage and connect course to scheduling scheduling with student • Ability for students needs and default to monitor schedule schedules.
-The technology and progress (e.g., infrastructure supports Degree Audit) integrated reporting.
-System for auditing, and planning counselors and processes. faculty to monitor students' progress
+IMPLEMENTATION (9-14) Adapting and l implementing the l Pathways to meet student ne eeds at scale.
+SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 10.
+INTEGRATED TECHNOLOGY INFRASTRUCTURE • College currently does not have or • The college has in place technology tools to support academic • The college has in place technology tools that enable students, • The college has in place technology tools to support planning, (Help Students Choose and Enter a Pathway; Help Students Stay on the Path) plan to build an integrated technology infrastructure. planning and counseling, but these tools are not used consistently and/or do not provide timely counselors, and faculty to track student progress through a defined pathway and provide implementation and ongoing assessment of guided pathways, including: academic College has the technology infrastructure to provide tools for students as well as instructional, counseling, and student support faculty and staff to support planning, tracking, and outcomes for Guided planning, support, and tracking capabilities. some timely planning, support, and tracking capabilities. planning; placement; advising; tracking; completion outcomes: career counseling, including employment and salary information; and transfer and bachelor's degree attainment data.
+Pathways including: Link student demand to scheduling Ability for students to monitor schedule and progress (e.g., Degree Audit) System for counselors and faculty to monitor students' progress College has the capacity to manage and connect course scheduling with student needs and default schedules.
+The technology infrastructure supports integrated reporting, auditing, and planning processes.

-(e.g., Starfish, early alert system, etc.)Data on career and employment opportunities including salary and requirements (e.g., SalarySurfer, other) Others
+(e.g., Starfish, early alert system, etc.)

+٠ D 1 I

+employment 1

+opportunities 1

+including salary and 1

+requirements (e.g.,

+SalarySurfer, other)

+• Others I